 Trust.Zone also gives their customers a wide variety of payment methods to choose from including debit card, PayPal, Qiwi Wallet, Bitcoin, WebMoney, and Alipay.

-While their monthly and annual pricing packages won’t win them any awards with more frugal consumers, at only $3.49/month, their two-year plan is hard to beat.
+While their monthly and annual pricing packages won’t win them any awards with more frugal consumers, at only $2.50/month, their three-year plan is hard to beat.